 InsideNGO is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.

-The nearest Metro stop to the workshop is Farragut North on the Red Line.
+The nearest Metro stop to the workshop is Farragut West on the Blue Line.
 Find a map of the DC metro system here.

 Participants are responsible for making and paying for their own hotel/lodging arrangements.
 We have found that www.hotels.com usually offers comparable or even lower rates than we are able to negotiate.
 We recommend attendees look for hotels in the Dupont Circle neighborhood.
 Check out some suggestions for convenient hotels.